 You might call it a strange coincidence, but Bimadoshka (Annya) Pucan calls it fate.

-Pucan, a student at Western University, hails from Saugeen First Nation in the northern part of southwestern Ontario.
+Pucan, a student at Western University, hails from Saugeen First Nation in southwestern Ontario.

 A personal connection

-As Afternoon Drive host Chris dela Torre found out, the recordings are filled with valuable songs and stories to her Anishinaabe heritage...and struck a personal chord for Annya in ways she could've never expected.
+As Afternoon Drive host Chris dela Torre found out, the recordings are filled with valuable songs and stories to her Anishinaabe heritage.
+The recordings also struck a personal chord for Pucan in ways she could've never expected.